 Businesses Located in the United States

-For example, in Florida, if your business is found to be operating without workers’ comp, you’re required to cease all operations until you comply with the law and pay the penalty.
+Business owners who do not buy workers’ compensation insurance when they are required to face penalties like steep fines or jail time.
+For example, if a Florida business is found to be operating without workers’ comp, the state can order it to cease all operations until it complies with the law and pays the penalty.
 The penalty is equal to two times the amount the employer would have paid in manual premium within the preceding two-year period.

 Businesses in High-risk Industries